Neighborhood E-Bike Share Launch Cost Calculator

 Key outputs to focus on:

-If your proposed subscription is below the breakeven level, you have a few levers you can discuss as a group:
+If your proposed subscription is below the breakeven level, you have a few obvious levers to discuss as a group:

-The average rides per member per month is mainly a sense‑check.
+The average rides per member per month is mainly a sense-check.
 If each household is only expected to take one or two rides per month, a large and expensive fleet may be excessive.
-If each household expects daily use, you may need more bikes or additional maintenance capacity to avoid bottlenecks.
+If each household expects daily use, you may need more bikes, more charging capacity, or a larger maintenance budget to avoid bottlenecks and burnout.

 Worked Example: A 12-Bike Cul-de-Sac Fleet

-To see how the calculator fits together, imagine a small neighborhood starting with the default values.
+To see how the calculator fits together, imagine a small neighborhood starting with the default values shown in the form.

 First, calculate the capital requirements: